 For my 7 item checklist, I’m excluding the Title and Location fields as those are already in the headline of the job ad.

 Here are the 7 topics I recommend you cover in every job description you write.
+They can be in different order (as you’ll see from the examples at the bottom of this article) and I’ve included a couple of notes about placement that relate to search engine optimization (SEO).
 Good luck!

 1) About Us